-SUNY Maritime College is accredited by the Middle States Commission on Higher Education, 3624 Market Street, Philadelphia, PA 19104 (267-284-5000).
+SUNY Maritime College is accredited by the Middle States Commission on Higher Education (www.msche.org).
 The Middle States Commission on Higher Education (MSCHE) is an institutional accrediting agency recognized by the U.S. Secretary of Education and the Council for Higher Education Accreditation.
 SUNY Maritime College has been a member of MSCHE since 1952, and was most recently reaffirmed after the 2021-2022 evaluation.

 In addition, SUNY Maritime College's Bachelor of Engineering programs (Electrical, Facilities, Marine, Mechanical and Naval Architecture) are also accredited by ABET, Inc. (formerly known as the Accreditation Board for Engineers and Technology).
 ABET is a non-profit and non-governmental accrediting agency for academic programs in the disciplines of applied science, computing, engineering, and engineering technology.
 ABET is a recognized accreditor in the United States (U.S.) by the Council for Higher Education Accreditation.
 SUNY Maritime College's engineering programs have been accredited since 1972, and all five programs since 2009-2010.
-The next Comprehensive Review is due 2022-2023.